Portrait of a Woman with Mask

-The Portrait of a Woman with Mask is a pastel painting by the Venetian artist Rosalba Carriera, completed between 1720 and 1730, and currently in the collection of the Palazzo Melzi d'Eril, Milan.
+The Portrait of a Woman with Mask is a pastel painting by the Venetian artist Rosalba Carriera, completed between 1720 and 1730.
+It is in the collection of the Palazzo Melzi d'Eril, in Milan.
 Its dimensions are 56 by 47 cm.

-Description
+History

 The portrait is painted in pastels, by Rosalba Carriera.
-Its year of completion is unknown, but its provenance can be traced back from the Galleria Lorenzelli in Bergamo where it is documented by a label on the back of the portrait and an approximate drawn up in Italian lire by the Sotheby's without a detailed year.
+The year of execution is approximately assumed during after the artist's trip to Paris in 1720.
+Its provenance can be traced back from the Galleria Lorenzelli in Bergamo where it is documented by a label on the back of the portrait and an approximate drawn up in Italian lire by the Sotheby's without a detailed year.
 The portrait appears in the inventory from Intesa Leasing and merged into Fondazione Cariplo's collection in 1999.

+Description

-The year of execution is approximately assumed during after the artist's trip to Paris in 1720.
-The woman wears a band of pearls around her arm with a precious blue stone, and holds a venetian moretta in her right hand, and a fine ribbon on her neck and a charming flower clumping her hair.
-Her pale dress indicates the influence of Classicism and allegorical representation of a pagan goddess.
-The portrait is currently in the collection of the Palazzo Melzi d'Eril, Milan.
+This portrait of a beautiful smiling woman, holding gently a mask near her mouth as she stares at the viewer, has a certain sensuality and malice.
+The woman wears a band of pearls around her arm with a precious blue stone, holds a venetian moretta in her right hand, and a fine ribbon on her neck and a charming flower clumping her hair.
+Her pale dress indicates the influence of Classicism and allegorical representations of pagan goddesses.